somedamnauthor/ddpsA2/README.md

-# mapcakes
-An overly simplistic MapReduce framework in Python.
+# A Python Implementation of MapReduce Using Threads

 ## Implementation Steps
 Run one of the '*_example.py' files